What are your chances of acceptance?

 • Because institutional scholarships do not cover the full cost of attendance, you must be able to demonstrate outside funding.

-If absolutely necessary, immigration documents can be mailed to Office of Admissions, Colorado State University, 1062 Campus Delivery, Fort Collins CO 80523-1062 or emailed as PDF or Word attachments to [email protected] .
+Immigration documents can also be emailed as a PDF attachment to [email protected] .
 Be sure your documents clearly list your full name and your CSU ID number to be matched with your application.
-Your immigration documents will only be reviewed and verified after you’ve been admitted.
+Your immigration documents will be reviewed and verified after you’ve been admitted.

 Except for official academic records, most additional documents can be uploaded within your online applicant status page or emailed as PDF or Word documents to [email protected] .
 Make sure each document includes your full name and date of birth or other identifying information (not SSN).